sayhicoelho/nodejs-restful-api/README.md

 * And lastly, close these two command prompts and restart the MongoDB service

 # Adding new database
-As MongoDB works on top of NoSQL document-oriented database, we do not need to create any database on our system.
+As MongoDB works on top of NoSQL document-oriented database, we do not need to create any database for our application.

 Whenever we need to start a new application with its database, we create an user and give to it the dbOwner role.
 So now, we need to go to the command prompt and type: